Content of the contractThe page was last modified:

 What will happen in the event of non-payment or a delay in payment?
 In that case, can the seller place any demands on the purchaser?
 Will the purchaser be required to pay interest on late payments?
 Should the seller have the right to terminate the contract?

 Delay in the product or service

 What happens if a product or service is delayed or is not delivered/provided at all?
 Does the purchaser have the right to damages?
-How much and how should such damages be calculated per day, week or month overdue for example, and should there be an upper limit, for example 15 per cent of the value of the contract?
+How much and how should such damages be calculated?
+Per day, week or month overdue for example, and should there be an upper limit, for example 15 per cent of the value of the contract?
 Should the buyer have the right to terminate the contract?
 In that case, when?
 After one week, five weeks or 15 weeks of delay?

-Fault or error in the product or service
+Fault in the product or service

 What will happen if the product or service is not what the buyer thought they were purchasing?
-Should the seller correct the fault or error, or will the purchaser have the right to terminate the contract immediately?
+Should the seller correct the fault or will the purchaser have the right to terminate the contract immediately?
 Try to think about what could go wrong and what you and the other party can do about it.
 The possibilities are many, and should be covered in the contract.
 It is also important to agree on when the contract can be deemed to have been discharged by performance (all obligations fulfilled).